 WHY BAD THINGS HAPPEN

-Explanatory style isn’t hard to grasp.
-I see the light bulbs going on right away for participants in my stress management programs.
+Explanatory style is a concept that isn’t hard to grasp.
+I see the light bulbs go on right away in participants in my stress management programs.
 Our thoughts are the problem, not what anyone else is doing to us.
 Manage the thoughts set off by the default stress reaction, and you control the demands, instead of the other way around.
 Turn off the danger signal, and the stress response stops in four minutes.

-When a threat overloads capacity to cope with it, whether it’s an argument with a colleague or 300 emails, it activates ancient survival equipment in our defense hub, the amygdala, which hijacks the modern brain and turns over command to a stowaway from the year 100,000 BC.
-The so-called caveman/woman brain then locks in irrational thoughts driven by the false belief of imminent demise.
+When a threat overloads capacity to cope with it, whether it’s an argument with a colleague or 300 emails, it activates ancient survival equipment in the brain's defense hub, the amygdala, which hijacks the modern brain and turns over command to a stowaway from the year 100,000 BC.
+The so-called caveman/woman brain then locks in irrational emotions and the thoughts they unleash, driven by the false belief of imminent demise.

-That triggers dire and pessimistic self-talk, sometimes known as 'awfulizing"—“I can’t handle it,” “I’m going to lose my job and be out on the street.”
+That triggers dire and pessimistic self-talk—“I can’t handle it,” “I’m going to lose my job and be out on the street.”
 Pessimistic explanatory style entrenches the false belief that the sky is falling or that nothing will ever work out.
 We buy the catastrophic story because it’s in our heads—it has to be true!
-No, not when the ancient brain is in charge of your faculties.
-They are mere thoughts, and thoughts aren’t real.
+No, they are mere thoughts, and thoughts aren’t real.
 Only experience is real.

-There is another explanation for what happened other than the black-and-white, all-or-nothing frame of negative explanatory style.
-Positive explanatory style reframes the reaction by bringing back the rational 21st century brain.
+There is another explanation for what happened other than the black-and-white, all-or-nothing frame of pessimistic explanatory style.
+Optimistic explanatory style reframes the reaction by bringing back the rational 21st century brain.
 Something simply didn’t work out.
 A mistake was made, and it’s survivable.
 You’ll do better next time.
 It’s hard, but you can cope.